prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 Adonis provides a plug and play [authentication package](https://docs.adonisjs.com/guides/auth/introduction) It provides three ways to authenticate your user:
-1 - Web guard, using crypted cookies client storage.
+1 - Web guard, using encrypted cookies client storage.
-2 - Api tokens, generating a token that you have to securely store in your client ( usefull for any system that does not support cookies )
+2 - Api tokens, generating a token that you have to securely store in your client ( useful for any system that does not support cookies )
-3 - Basic auth, where you pass user credentials on every request In this article we will be implementing both Web guard and Api Tokens authentication for socket-io.
+3 - Basic auth, where you pass user credentials on every request In this article we will be implementing both Web guard and API Tokens authentication for socket-io.
-For http protocol adonis allows you to be check for authentication using authentication guards and routes middlewares:
+For HTTP protocol adonis allows you to check for authentication using authentication guards and routes middlewares:

 ```ts
 //Api Tokens and Web Auth guarded get route using auth guards and route middleware